-Siamese Crocodylus Siamensis (CITES App.
+Siamese Crocodile Crocodylus Siamensis (CITES App.
 I, IUCN-CR)

 The most impressive reptile living in the PVPF is the Siamese crocodile.
 Siamese crocodiles are globally endangered and were assumed to be extinct from the planet (Ross, 1998; Bembrick& Cannon, 1999) until surviving and breeding populations were identified in the Central and Southern Cardamoms in 2000 (IUCN/SSC, CSG, Jenny D. &Dany C. 2000).
 Once used to be abundant and widespread in rivers and marshes of freshwater system of mainland and island Southeast Asia.
 Though, this relatively small and harmless crocodile had been hunted to near-extinction.
 Siamese Crocodiles have historically been collected for farming, and hatchlings were collected for trophies.
 However, these threats have been mitigated by the protection and conservation measures implemented by Forestry Administration in collaboration with development partners.
 The main threat to Siamese Crocodiles in the PVPF is now accidental by-catch in fishing nets.
-During the 1980's, 1990's and early 2000's most of the wild Siamese Crocodiles were sold to neighbouring country (live caught crocodiles) and to domestic crocodile traders.
+During the 1980's, 1990's and early 2000's most of the wild Siamese Crocodiles were hunted during that period and few remain in it natural habitat.
+The hunted crocodiles were sold to neighbouring country (live caught crocodiles) and to domestic crocodile traders.
 The crocodile is most likely to persist, was very handful within and around PVPF.